No Longer ‘Apu,’ Not Yet Beyond ‘Mindy’

 It was also the first time I’d seen a Hollywood screen filled only with South Asian actors, where the white girlfriends and best friends stuck out like sore thumbs, against a palette that was palpably desi.
 I identified with every small detail: from polite mannerisms and ways of dressing – the bindi on Tabu’s forehead, the straw chappals on her feet – to the sitar, the sweets and the colorful drapes that embellished the sets.

-It was 2006, just a few years after the release of Harold and Kumar Go to White Castle, a film starring Chinese-American and Indian-American actors in lead roles.
+It was 2006, just a few years after the release of Harold and Kumar Go to White Castle, a film starring Korean-American and Indian-American actors in lead roles.
 No doubt, they were crass caricatures, but in post-9/11 America, the film subverted all the stereotypes attached to those who resembled Kal Penn and John Cho.